sashirajc/jekyll-now/_posts/2018-10-06-simple-storage-service.md

 Files can be 0 bytes to 5 Terabytes in size.

 Storage is unlimited and stored in buckets.
 Buckets are nothing but folder inside the cloud.
 Buckets have universal namespace and must be globally unique.
+Bucket names are always lowercase.

 S3 URLs have a format of - [region-name].amazonaws.com/[bucket-name]